top of page

 Ready to explore the rest of Egypt?
 After falling in love with the real Cairo, most travelers head south to Luxor and Aswan for a Nile cruise: the classic, poetic way to watch Upper Egypt’s temples glow at sunrise and fade into gold at sunset.

-If you’re planning to continue your journey, I’ve written the complete step-by-step guide here: 👉 My 10-Day Egypt Itinerary: Cairo, Nile Cruise & Local Tips
+If you’re planning to continue your journey, I’ve written the complete step-by-step guide here: 👉 10-day Egypt itinerary with Cairo, Nile cruise, Luxor and Aswan

 Book Your Essential Egyptian Experiences